jbd/msrsync/README.md

 ## Notes

-- The rsync processes are always run with the --files-from option, not matter what.
+- The rsync processes are always run with the --files-from and --from0, no matter what. --from0 option affects --exclude-from, --include-from, --files-from, and any merged files specified in a --filter rule.

 - There is an integrated test suite (--selftest option, or make test).
 Since I'm using unittest from python 2.6 library, I cannot capture the output of the tests (buffer parameter from TestResult object appeared in 2.7).